 Children’s books about masturbation (or when children touch themselves) are a useful resource for parents who are wanting to provide their child with some guidance about masturbation.

-If you are unsure abut how to start this awkward conversation, then you can learn more in this blogpost about how to talk to your child about masturbation.
+If you are unsure about how to start this awkward conversation, then you can learn more in this blog post about how to talk to your child about masturbation.
 Or in this one about what to do with a child who always has their hands down their pants.

 There aren’t a lot of books for children that are written about masturbation for children.
 It is just too risque a subject and most publishers won’t touch it (pardon the pun).

 You will find two types of books included in this list.

 The books that talk about the one thing i.e. masturbation.

 Then there are the books that talk about a lot of things but with a section on masturbation.